-Assignments:
+Assignments

 Writing/Essays (GELO's 2, 3, 4, 5): This class requires you to write a minimum of 8000 words, and at least 4000 of which must be in revised form.
-Three out-of-class essays will be assigned, along with approximately 3 in-class essay sketches.
+Four out-of-class essays will be assigned, along with approximately 2 in-class essay sketches.
 All essays, including essay sketches, must be typed: (12pt. font, Times New Roman, Double-spaced, one inch margins, with page numbers and word count present somewhere on the page.
 Repeated failure to follow directions will result in 10% being taken from your overall grade.
 For further formatting rules, reference "MLA Documentation" in your course reader.
+If you are absent on an in-class (I Believe Essay sketch; Cause and Effect essay sketch) essay sketch day, the essay sketch can only be made up by visiting my scheduled office hour(s) or by appointment (the week of).
 Essays are due on the "Due Date."
-For illnesses and emergencies, do plan on sending the essay with a classmate.
+For illnesses and emergencies, do plan on sending the essay with a classmate or have it submitted via email.
+Note: Essay drafts will, in most cases, be both emailed/Canvased and handed (hardcopy) in.
 All revised final drafts will be printed, stapled and turned in to me.
 Also: all essays are graded with a rubric, per that essay's essential rhetorical elements